udel-biotm-lab/BERT-TPU/README.md

 gsutil cp -r gs://subbert_file/file_name local_path
 ```
 ### Step 6: Cleanup
-Make sure you delete all resources: both the VM and the TPU instance.
+Make sure you **delete all resources**: **both the VM and the TPU instance**.
 Otherwise, you will be charged for the resource until someone recall it.